acsone/alfodoo/doc/guides/install.rst

 * The Odoo **cmis** addon: The Odoo *cmis* addon provides the minimal foundation for Odoo modules implementing different integration scenario with a CMIS server.
 It allows you to configure a CMIS backend.
-  At the time of writing *Alfodoo* only supports the branch *9.0-cmis-from-8.0* available into the `fork of ACSONE`_ of the OCA's `connector-cmis`_ repository and currently under `review`_.
+  Currently, *Alfodoo* only supports the branch *9.0-cmis-from-8.0* available into the `fork of ACSONE`_ of the OCA's `connector-cmis`_ repository and currently under `review`_.
-* `cmislib`_  the Apache Chemistry CMIS client library for Python: To be compliant with the latest version of CMIS (1.1), the connector use the latest version of the python cmislib library not yet released at this stage.
+* `cmislib`_  the Apache Chemistry CMIS client library for Python: To be compliant with the latest version of CMIS (1.1), the connector uses the latest version of the python cmislib library not yet released at this stage.
 The lib can be installed with:

     .. code-block:: shell